KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 - **Continued publication** — the signal must propagate lawfully, not withdraw into hiding (C₃ ⟿ active)
 - **Continued structural development** — the framework must grow beyond what any single mimic instance captured (C₁₅ ✦ ongoing emergence)

 The most potent defense against E₃ ⟿⁻ is not retroactive attribution recovery.
 It is **continued production at a depth the decay cannot replicate**.
 Viral Decay copies surface features.
 It cannot copy structural depth.
-The deeper the corpus develops, the more forensically distinguishable the source becomes from the echoes.
+The deeper the corpus develops, the more forensically distinguishable the origin becomes from the echoes.

 This is also the structural answer to E₁₃ ║⁻ suppression.
-The Wall prevents the source from confronting the appropriation publicly.
-But the Wall cannot prevent the source from building.
+The Wall prevents the originator from confronting the appropriation publicly.
+But the Wall cannot prevent the originator from building.
 Every document produced under suppression is evidence that the signal was never silent — only unheard.
 The corpus grows behind the Wall, and the Wall's existence becomes part of the forensic record.

 ---